openMSX User's Manual

 (or another command to load the program on 'tape'.)

 As you can see in this list, appending to existing cassette images (or (partially) overwriting them) is not supported (yet).
-If you want to save again, just insert a blank tape by using the cassetteplayer new command again.
+If you want to save again, just insert a blank tape by using the cassetteplayer new command again (or the Record button with the circle icon in the Tape Deck window).

 You can also use the so-called CAS files.
 Use them exactly as you would use WAV files, described in the previous section.

 We don't support using CAS files by patching a BIOS natively, because it is not really something we want: we prefer a more authentic emulation without hacks like this.
 So, the CAS files are automatically converted to WAV files, internally.
-Note that the loading time is drastically longer this way (but: doing a set fullspeedwhenloading on will help a lot).
+Note that the loading time is drastically longer this way (but the Main menu bar → Settings → Speed → Go full speed when loading setting will help a lot).
 On the other hand, you will be able to hear the cassette sounds now also with the CAS files...
-What is using cassettes with an MSX without those characteristic sounds?
+Admit it, using cassettes with an MSX without those characteristic sounds just wouldn't be the same.

-To make it even more comfortable to run software from CAS images, try the following setting, that will attempt to type the loading instruction for you after the MSX has started up:
+To make it even more comfortable to run software from CAS images, check the try to enable the Main menu bar → Media → Tape Deck → Controls → (try to) Auto Run setting, that will attempt to type the loading instruction for you after the MSX has started up.

-Note that saving to CAS files (new or existing ones) is not possible; one can only save to new cassette images in WAV format.
+Note that saving to CAS files (new or existing ones) is not possible; you can only save to new cassette images in WAV format.

-The extensions that enable this have a built in harddisk configuration, in the form of a 100MB sized disk image.
-This is the default size: if the harddisk image is not present, the file is created with this size.
-The image will end up in your openMSX user directory/persistent/NAME/untitled1/IMAGENAME.dsk, where NAME is the name of the extension used and IMAGENAME is a name that is configured in the extension's XML file (default hd.dsk).
+The extensions that enable this have a built in mass storage (harddisk, SD card, etc.) configuration, in the form of a 100MB disk image.
+This is the default size: if the harddisk image is not present, a file is created with this size.
+The image will end up in your openMSX user directory/persistent/NAME/untitled1/IMAGENAME.dsk, where NAME is the name of the extension used and IMAGENAME is a name that is configured in the extension's XML file (e.g. default hd.dsk for the Sunrise IDE).

-When using these extensions for the first time, one has to treat them as if they are real interfaces with a blank harddisk connected.
-How to initialise them depends on the type, it is advisable to read the manuals.
-The sections below give some hints.
-The diskmanipulator may be helpful, it supports hard disk images with both Sunrise IDE and Nextor compatible partition table formats.
+When using these extensions for the first time, you have to treat them as if they were real interfaces with a blank harddisk connected.
+How they should be initialised depends on the type.
+We advise you read the manuals, the sections below give some hints.
+The diskmanipulator may be helpful, as it supports hard disk images with both Sunrise IDE and Nextor compatible partition table formats.

-For clarity: because the emulation is done on a big disk image, there can be no data corruption of your PC's harddisk.
-This does mean that you need free disk space for this image, which can be quite big (default 100MB).
-So, in other words, you can't really use your normal PC harddisk as an MSX harddisk for these extensions.
-(Maybe on UNIX systems it works if you choose a device like /dev/hdb as harddisk image file, but we have not tested it and do note that it can cause loss of data of that partition or disk!)
+For clarity's sake: since the emulation is done on a big disk image, data corruption of your PC's harddisk is impossible.
+You will need free disk space for this image, however (default size: 100MB).
+In other words, you cannot use a normal PC harddisk as an MSX harddisk for these extensions.

-If you still want to use files from your real PC harddisk on the emulated MSX, you have to use the DirAsDsk feature.
+The way to use files from your real PC harddisk on an emulated MSX, is by using the DirAsDsk feature.
 See the DirAsDsk section for more details.

 Please read the following sections for details about the specific extensions.

-The extension for this is called 'ide'.
+The extension for this is called 'ide' (shown with the full name Sunrise ATA-IDE in the extension selector).
 By default it has a harddisk connected to the master port and a CD-ROM player connected to the slave port.

 The 'ide' extension needs the BIOS that can be flashed into the Sunrise IDE interface.
 It can be downloaded from the Sunrise for MSX web site.